flyway/flywaydb.org/documentation/commandline/index.md

 <pre class="console"><span>&gt;</span> flyway <strong>-configFiles</strong>=path/to/myAlternativeConfig.conf,other.conf migrate</pre>

 Relative paths are relative to the current working directory.
+The special option `-configFiles=-` reads from standard input.

 Alternatively you can also use the `FLYWAY_CONFIG_FILES` environment variable for this.
 When set it will take preference over the command-line parameter.